-All proxies duly executed and received by the Company, unless such proxies have been previously revoked, will be voted on all matters presented at the Annual Meeting in accordance with the instructions given therein by the person executing such proxy or, in the absence of such instructions, will be voted FOR (1) the election to the Board of Directors of each of the thirteen nominees identified in this Proxy Statement and (2) the ratification of the selection of KPMG Peat Marwick LLP as the Company's independent auditors for 1997.
+All proxies duly executed and received by the Company, unless such proxies have been previously revoked, will be voted on all matters presented at the Annual Meeting in accordance with the instructions given therein by the person executing such proxy or, in the absence of such instructions, will be voted FOR (1) the election to the Board of Directors of each of the fourteen nominees identified in this Proxy Statement and (2) the ratification of the selection of KPMG Peat Marwick LLP as the Company's independent auditors for 1998.
 The Company has no knowledge of any other matters to be brought before the meeting.
+The deadline for receipt by the Secretary of the Company of stockholder proposals for inclusion at the Annual Meeting was November 10, 1997, and no proposals were so received.
 However, if any other matters are properly presented before the Annual Meeting for action, in the absence of other instructions it is intended that the persons named on the proxy card and acting thereunder will vote in accordance with their best judgment on such matters.